Prescott's 3rd TD to Cooper lifts Cowboys over Eagles in OT

-On third down, Rasul Douglas tipped the pass into the air, and Cooper grabbed it and had a clear path to the end zone from the Philadelphia 7.
+On third down, Rasul Douglas tipped the pass into the air by getting inside the slant route, and Cooper grabbed it and had a clear path to the end zone from the Philadelphia 7 for the 15-yard score.
 The Cowboys used almost all of the 10-minute overtime, scoring with 1:55 remaining.

+“I knew I had the slant route there, but I knew he would sit on it,” Cooper said.
+“I tried to sell the fade.
+It didn’t really work, but I just stayed with the ball and there you have it.”

-By winning the third overtime game in the past four seasons at A&T Stadium between these division rivals, the Cowboys (8-5) won their fifth straight game and took a two-game lead over the defending Super Bowl champion Eagles (6-7) and Washington.
+By winning the third overtime game in the past four seasons at A&T Stadium between these division rivals, the Cowboys (8-5) won their fifth straight game and took a two-game lead over the defending Super Bowl champion Eagles (6-7) and Washington with three games left.

-The Cowboys finished with 576 yards, their most since gaining 578 against the St. Louis Cardinals in 1973.

-Dallas can clinch the NFC East title with a win at Indianapolis next Sunday.

 Carson Wentz threw for three touchdowns, including a pair of tying scores in the fourth quarter.
-But he never got a chance in overtime because of the 13-play, 75-yard drive engineered by Prescott.
+But he never got a chance in overtime because Prescott engineered a 13-play, 75-yard drive.

-The third-year quarterback overcame two interceptions and a lost fumble to set career highs in completions (42), attempts (54) and yards (455).
+Prescott overcame two interceptions and a lost fumble to set career highs in completions (42), attempts (54) and yards passing (455).

+“Helpless feeling,” Wentz said.
+“I’ve got a lot of lot of confidence in the defense.
+They were making plays today.
+We just didn’t do enough early offensively and that cost us.”

+The Cowboys dominated almost from the start, but let the Eagles stay close to set up a wild fourth quarter.
+Dallas, which can clinch the NFC East title with a win at Indianapolis next Sunday, finished with 576 yards, the most since gaining 578 against the St. Louis Cardinals in 1973.

+Acquired from Oakland for a 2019 first-round draft pick seven games into the season, Cooper leads the NFL with 642 yards receiving since Week 9, his first game with the Cowboys.
+He had nine catches for 190 yards after halftime.

-The Cowboys converted a fourth-and-1 from the Eagles 19 with a 1-yard plunge from Ezekiel Elliott, and Cooper converted a pair of third downs.
+The Cowboys went for it on fourth-and-1 from the Eagles 19 in overtime and got it with a 1-yard plunge from Ezekiel Elliott, who had 192 yards from scrimmage on 40 touches — 28 carries for 113 yards and 12 catches for 79.

+Cooper converted a pair of third downs on the winning drive.
 The first one was big, too — a 12-yarder on third-and-9 from the Philadelphia 40.

-Cooper finished with 217 yards receiving on 10 catches, and Elliott had 192 yards from scrimmage on 40 touches — 28 carries for 113 yards and 12 catches for 79.
-All three of Cooper’s touchdowns — the others from 75 and 28 yards — were in the fourth quarter and overtime.
+“I was almost I guess I would say astonished that we were able to get that trade,” said Prescott, whose has seen a significant jump in completion percentage, yards per game and passer rating in six games with Cooper.

+“So I guess if you say that, when we’re getting a trade, well, what’s wrong?
+And then to get him and see everything turning out and playing out the way it is, we’re very, very fortunate.”

 Brett Maher set a Dallas franchise record with a 62-yard field goal on the final play of the first half and had three field goals.